 Can you sell on Google Sites?

-Yes, you can sell on Google Sites, either digital products, services or even eCommerce products.
+Yes, you can sell on Google Sites, either digital products, services, or even Ecommerce products.

 Alternatives to Google Sites and Blogger

 - WordPress (Self-hosted) – #1 choice for most professional bloggers.
-Upgrade your Google Site or Blogger blog with new limitless ways.
+Upgrade your Google Site or Blogger blog with new, limitless ways.
 Compared to Google Sites and Blogger, the downside of a self-hosted WordPress site is that you have chosen a good host, such as WPX, which costs money.
 Learn more.

 - Shopify – Start your eCom shop and blog without worrying about maintenance and technical aspects.
 Blogger and Google Sites are not perfect for the eCom business model, so Shopify is a great alternative.